HirotoKakitani/Asayake-website/readme.md

 If you are working on a Windows machine, you will need to first download <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html"> PuTTY</a>.
 When installing PuTTY, make sure the "Put install directory on PATH for command prompts" option is enabled:<br><br>
 <img src="./res/readme-images/putty_cap.PNG"></img><br><br>
 <b>End of Windows specific instructions</b><br><br>
-To send your files to the ACS web server, you will have to use SCP for Macs, PSCP for Windows.
-SCP should be installed by default on Macs.
+To send your files to the ACS web server, you will have to use SCP for Macs, or PSCP for Windows.
+SCP should be installed by default on Macs, and PSCP is included with PuTTY.
 <ol>
   <li>Open the terminal in VS Code by clicking on "Terminal > New Terminal" in the top menu.
-A new command line cell should open up at the bottom of the window.</li>
+A new command line cell should open up at the bottom of the window (it might not necessarily look exactly like the one shown below). </li>
   <img src="./res/readme-images/vscode_terminal.PNG"></img><br><br>

   <li>Check your current directory.
 On Mac, type "pwd", on Windows type "cd" into the terminal.
 If the command returns the file path to the Asayake-website folder, you are good to go.